Explore language, culture and literature courses designed to enhance language acquisition and foster an understanding of diverse peoples and cultures.

 While Emmanuel is located in the heart of one of the most vibrant cultural centers in the U.S., there are even more opportunities to learn beyond the classroom.
-These include faculty-led study abroad courses in locations such as Paris, Milan and Oviedo, and often involve partnerships with well-known universities in the region.
+These include faculty-led study abroad courses in locations such as Paris, Milan and Oviedo, among others.

 On May 16, 2015, Lecturer and Italian Program Coordinator Isa Orvieto, with the support of the Educational Office of the Italian Consulate in Boston, planned and coordinated a Round Table, "Lingua e Cultura: l'immagine dell'Italia nella didattica dell'italiano L2," hosted at Emmanuel College.

 EC Faculty Speak at PAMLA Conference